yoda66/MAAS/docs/docker-runner01.md

 I like to build my docker containers using Ubuntu.
 Listed below is a minimal docker file which grabs a runner script from gitlab.com, executes it and then follows up with a package installation of the gitlab-runner.
-Note: the *runner-script.sh* file is designed to add the appropriate app package sources so that the subsequent *apt-get install* will work correctly.
+The *runner-script.sh* file is designed to add the appropriate app package sources so that the subsequent *apt-get install* will work correctly.

+The file contents below are saved as the filename "**Dockerfile.template**" in this repo.

 ```
 FROM ubuntu:latest